-- How is the current and near-term landscape for the MS market evolving?
+- How is the current and near-term landscape for MS market evolving?
 How does this differ by country?

 - What are the critical opportunities and barriers to growth for each brand and class?

-- How are the three oral agents delivering on the key attributes and on typical patient types?
+- To what degree do neurologists have strong preferences for specific brands within the DMT classes?
+How are the DMTs delivering on the key attributes and on typical patient types?

-- What are the neurologists’ perceptions of late-stage pipeline assets and how do they anticipate incorporating these products into their MS treatment?
+- What are neurologists’ perceptions of late-stage pipeline assets and how do they anticipate incorporating these products into their MS treatment?